confluentinc/examples/clients/docs/kafka-connect-datagen.rst

 #. .. include:: includes/clients-checkout.rst

 #.
-Change directory to the example for Kafka Connect Datagen.
+Change directory to the example for |kconnect-long| Datagen.

    .. code-block:: bash